SLIM: Let LLM Learn More and Forget Less with Soft LoRA and Identity Mixture: Method

 \subsection{Mixture of experts as soft $\hat{R}$}

 Similar to the MoE architecture of the Mixtral models, the mixture of LoRA adapters also introduces a routing layer to assign the input tokens to multiple LoRA adapters.
-Formally, given input $x\in\mathbb{R}^{B,N,C_{in}}$ in which $B,N,C_{in}$ represent the batch size, length of input tokens, and the number of channels, a routing layer $R$ is adopted to assign the tokens to the LoRA experts as in Eq.~\ref{eq:routing}:
+Formally, given $M$ LoRA adapters and input token $x\in\mathbb{R}^{C}$ in which $C$ represent the number of channels, a routing layer $R:\mathbb{R}^C\rightarrow \mathbb{R}^M$ is adopted to assign the token to the LoRA experts as in Eq.~\ref{eq:routing}:

 in which $\mathcal{R}(R(x)_i)$ represent the descending order of $R(x)_i$ in $R(x)$.
 Then select the top-$K$ LoRA experts to process the input as in Eq.~\ref{eq:MixLoRA}: